astronomer/docs/astro/user-permissions.md

 | Create, update and delete Organization API tokens                                   |                         |                                | ✔️                      |
 | Access, regenerate, and delete single sign-on (SSO) bypass links |                         |                                | ✔️                      |

-### Update Organization roles

-1. In the Cloud UI, click on the Astronomer icon and go to **Settings** > **Access Management**.
-2. To change the access:
-    1. For a user, go the **Users** tab, find the user in the table and click **Edit**, select the new role and click on **Update member**.
-The **Members** table lists all users that have been added to your Organization.
-If you can't find a user, it might be because they haven't been invited to the Organization or accepted their invite.
-    2. For an API token, go the **API Tokens** tab, find the API token in the table, click **Edit** and select the new role.

 To manage users in a organization, see [Manage users](add-user.md).

 ## Workspace roles